sphis-sinco/SincoAndPortilizen/compiling/BUILD FLAGS.md

 - `EXCELLENT_RANK` (executes with `RESULTS`): Sets the rank you will get to the excellent rank
 - `PERFECT_RANK` (executes with `RESULTS`): Sets the rank you will get to the perfect rank
 - `PORT_RANK_CHAR` (executes with `RESULTS`): Sends you to the results state as Portilizen
+- `SETTINGS_MENU`: Sends you to the Settings Menu instantly

 ## Language Flags
 - `CNGLA_TRACES`: Allows the console to print out what localized assets it could not get